 In addition to PRA, Mastiffs and other large dogs are susceptible to other inherited conditions, including hip dysplasia.
 If you’re considering pet insurance for your big dog, check to see if it covers hereditary and congenital conditions like these.

-Shar Pei are medium to large-sized dogs who have a lot more wrinkles than Mastiffs.
-However, the same basic care tips for Mastiffs apply to Shar Pei.
+Shar-Pei are medium to large-sized dogs who have a lot more wrinkles than Mastiffs.
+However, the same basic care tips for Mastiffs apply to Shar-Pei skincare.
 You need to clean their wrinkles daily, give them a regular bath, and check their eyes and ears often.

 title: Wrinkly Dog Care Tips